numerai/docs/community/community-built-products/numerai-community-office-hours/office-hours-recaps-season-2/ohwa-s02e06.md

 **Arbitrage:** I completely agree.
 I'm embarrassed to admit that until three or four weeks ago, I only cared about average correlation.
 I didn't even care how it did per-era.
 And I really believe I just got lucky in my model design.
 And this is what I teach, right?
 Have a good approach prior to even looking at the data.
 Set up in your head how you're going to go about this, and then at the end, if it's good, run with it.
 I think I just got lucky, and I'm not afraid to admit that.
 I'll take my six in the top 50 staked and run with that for now.
 We'll see how these new iterations come about.
 So here's a fun one: if you could have a billboard with anything on it, what would it say and why?

 **Mike P:** Yeah this is the hardest question by far.
-I decided, I think, has everyone seen the meta-model contribution art that Jonathan did that's at the top of the [Medium post I put out](https://medium.com/numerai/a-new-data-science-competition-where-being-different-pays-251c2aecc40a)?
+I decided, I think, has everyone seen the meta-model contribution art that Jonathan did that's at the top of the [blog post I put out](https://blog.numer.ai/a-new-data-science-competition-where-being-different-pays)?
 [Jonathan](https://twitter.com/jonathansidego) did that art and it's insane.
 I talked to him before about what the meta-model logo should look like, and it was always this idea of multiple things coming together in some powerful way.
 He put it in the Numerai style.
 Basically it's three panes of glass that overlap and in the center is the Numerai logo and it's more opaque because they're overlapping.
 It was _exactly_ what I think it should look like.
 I was blown away by that and want to stick that on a giant billboard somewhere.

 **Arbitrage:** Cool man.
 It's your billboard, you can do anything you want with it.